There’s no doubt that you need a good cloud marketing strategy if you plan to sell cloud services to your clients successfully.

 Cloud services are almost always sold on a subscription-based, “as a service” model, which usually gives you the ability to advertise a temptingly low “from” price.
 However, smart business people are also wise to the total cost of ownership (TCO), so do your math and make sure that your cloud services really do offer cost benefits over “on-premise” systems when worked out over a sensible timescale.

 The key part of defining your marketing strategy is ascertaining what marketing methods you’re going to use.
 You can always experiment and change things as you go along, but you must decide what to do first, and what to spend your initial marketing budget on.
 Give this the time and thought it deserves.

 5. Be ready to address objections

 Not everyone is convinced that cloud services are the way forward.
 Some people are still traditional in their technical thinking and need convincing.

 It makes sense to pre-empt some of these objections and have good answers ready.
-You could perhaps even build an FAQ section into your company website that addresses these objections in advance.
+You could perhaps even build an FAQ section on your company website that addresses these objections in advance.
 These days, people will want strong reassurances about privacy and data security.
 If you give them these before they even ask for them, you will already be one step ahead.

 And if you want to level up on your marketing strategy for cloud SaaS and IaaS, be sure to enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.